Who we are

 Norma joined Southside Housing Association in 2004 managing Housing Support Services.
 This remit later widened to include all Community Services and Norma was appointed to the role of Depute Director in 2019.

-Donna Reilly: Head of Development
+Donna Reilly: Director of Property Services

 Donna has been responsible for the Association’s new build programme for over 15 years.
 Donna has previously held Development roles in Gap, Shettleston, Link and West of Scotland Housing Association.